ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_monitor_node.md

 Type: `int` Default: `253`

-:   For `costmap` sources only.
+:   For `"costmap"` sources only.
 Minimum cell cost (0–255) to be treated as an
     obstacle.
 By default this matches inscribed/lethal cells (253–254) and ignores lower-cost cells.